Harry Potter and the Order of the Phoenix (film): Plot

 While staying at the Dursleys', Harry Potter and Dudley Dursley are attacked by Dementors.
 Harry repels them using a Patronus spell.
 The Ministry of Magic detects Harry using magic and expels him from Hogwarts, though he is later exonerated.

 The Order of the Phoenix, a secret organisation founded by Albus Dumbledore, informs Harry that the Ministry of Magic is attempting to stonewall rumors about Lord Voldemort's return.
-At the Order's headquarters, Harry's godfather, Sirius Black, mentions that Voldemort seeks an object he previously lacked; Harry believes it to be a weapon.
+(Note: As depicted in Harry Potter and the Goblet of Fire (2005)) At the Order's headquarters, Harry's godfather, Sirius Black, mentions that Voldemort seeks an object he previously lacked; Harry believes it to be a weapon.

-Minister for Magic Cornelius Fudge has appointed Dolores Umbridge as Hogwarts new Defence Against the Dark Arts professor.
+Minister for Magic Cornelius Fudge has appointed Dolores Umbridge as Hogwarts' new Defence Against the Dark Arts professor.
 Umbridge's refusal to teach defensive spells causes her and Harry to clash.
 Harry is forced to write lines for "lying" about Voldemort; a magic quill etches the words into his hand as he writes.
 Ron and Hermione are outraged, but Harry refuses to tell Dumbledore, who has distanced himself from Harry.
 As Umbridge gains more control over the school, Ron and Hermione help Harry form "Dumbledore's Army", a secret group to teach students defensive spells.
 Umbridge recruits Slytherins for an Inquisitorial Squad to spy on the other students.
 Meanwhile, Harry and Cho Chang develop romantic feelings for each other.

 One night, Harry envisions Arthur Weasley being attacked at the Ministry, seeing it from the attacker's perspective.
 Concerned that Voldemort will exploit this connection to Harry, Dumbledore has Severus Snape teach Harry Occlumency to defend his mind from Voldemort's influence.
 During a lesson, Harry sees Snape's memories of how his father, James, bullied and tormented Snape in school.
 The connection between Harry and Voldemort further isolates Harry from his friends.
 Meanwhile, Bellatrix Lestrange, Sirius's deranged Death Eater cousin, escapes Azkaban prison along with nine other Death Eaters.
 At Hogwarts, Umbridge and her Inquisitorial Squad expose Dumbledore's Army.
 Dumbledore, falsely accused of forming it, escapes as Fudge orders his arrest.
 Harry believes Cho betrayed Dumbledore's Army to Umbridge, ending their budding relationship.
 Umbridge becomes the new Headmistress.